santisbon/reference/src/rpi.md

 We'll flash a pre-configured SD card with:

-* A hostname
+* A hostname.
-* A user with ssh key authentication (and password authentication disabled)
+* A user with ssh key authentication (and password authentication disabled).
-* Upgraded packages
+* Upgraded packages.
-* Additional packages installed
+* Additional packages installed.
-* Wi-Fi configuration
+* Wi-Fi configuration.
-* Boot parameters modified to support Kubernetes
+* Boot parameters modified to support Kubernetes.
-* Kubernetes (MicroK8s) installed with some addons including one for cluster-ready replicated storage based on OpenEBS
+* Kubernetes ([MicroK8s](https://microk8s.io)) installed with some addons including one for cluster-ready replicated storage based on [OpenEBS](https://microk8s.io/docs/addon-mayastor).

 If you don't have an ssh key, [generate one](https://www.ssh.com/academy/ssh/keygen) with `ssh-keygen -t ed25519`.